-Yet many grapplers still float instead of pinning.
-A true pin forces the bottom player to carry your weight and stay there — think of classic side‑control pressure or Khabib‑style chest‑to‑back “rides”.
+Yet many grapplers float instead of pinning.
+A real pin forces the bottom player to carry your weight and stay there – think classic cross-face side control or Khabib-style chest-to-back rides.
+This guide breaks down the principles, positions, and drills that separate a heavy top game from just “being on top.”

 Foundational Principles of Pinning in BJJ

 - Connection before pressure.
-Glue your hips/shoulders to theirs before you crush.
+Glue your hips and shoulders to theirs before you crush.
+A gap of even two inches lets them re-frame and start escaping.

 - Head position = steering wheel.
-Where your head points, your pin goes.
+Where your head points, your pin follows.
+Dropping your head to the mat-side hip in side control makes you nearly impossible to bench press off.

 - Transitions, not hesitation.
-Float only to settle in a better pin (e.g., side‑control → north‑south) as escapes begin.
+Float only to settle in a better pin (side control to north-south, mount to technical mount) as escapes begin.
+Staying static in one pin against a good grappler is a losing strategy.

 1. Side Control Variations

-- Tight‑waist ride (wrestling crossover): Far‑side underhook & near‑side hip wedge — featured heavily in Power Ride.
+- Tight-waist ride (wrestling crossover): Far-side underhook combined with a near-side hip wedge.
+This is featured heavily in Craig Jones’ Power Ride system and works especially well in no-gi where traditional grips slip.

 2. North-South